Black Locust

 Site Suitability

 Black locust is a good pioneer species which is shade intolerant and requires a lot of sun.
 Black locust thrives in moist loamy well drained soils but can tolerate dry nutrient poor soils also.
 It can tolerate a range of pH’s across European plantations (3.2–8.8) with an optimum range of 5.5–7.0.
 Optimum conditions ensure the productivity of root-associated nitrogen fixing bacteria, which can help to fix between 75–150 kg of N ha-1 yr-1.
-It can tolerate a range of altitudes, though it grows best between 600–700m above sea level.
+It can tolerate a range of altitudes, though it grows best below 600–700m above sea level.

 Establishment and management